20 Encouraging Quotes From Phenomenal Women of Color

-Being authentic is not easy, especially for women.
-They have to break norms and find the courage to walk the path less traveled while navigating perceptions of what they are capable of being.
+Being authentic is not easy, especially for women of color.
+They have to break norms and find the courage to walk the path less traveled while navigating perceptions of what or who they can be.

 “I am not less, because I’m Black.
 And I am not less, because I’m a Woman.” – Marian Wright

 If today is one of those days you are tired of fighting for your value, motivation is running low, or you are just looking for self-assurance, we hope to inspire you with the words of other phenomenal women of color as you continue to create the change you wish to see.

 This post contains affiliate links.
 Read our full disclosure here.

 To all women who are experiencing inequalities and injustice in the pursuit of their dreams, here are a few encouraging tips:

 - Don’t stay where you are not valued.
 Think about how much time and energy you are wasting navigating that.
 Take a breath, and get grounded in your worth.
 Reassess your marketable skills and pivot.